 The Sanitary Napkin Market in India

 Without disputing the number, if we look at the untapped market size for sanitary pads in India, it is huge.
 Lucrative enough for any business house.
 So, it is natural for any business house to eye at that market and the easiest way to achieve that is by growing the ‘need’ to use sanitary pads.
 This ‘need’ can only be established if they show how the existing Indian methods are not only unhygienic but also so risky that can take the lives of women in your home.
-That is why the movie used a doctor saying these things in the movie, so that people start believing him (remember ‘Expert Fallacy’?).
-This fear psychosis works almost always, unless some educated ‘morons’ like me keep our emotions aside and try to find some justification around it.
+That is why the movie used a doctor saying these things in the movie so that people start believing him (remember ‘Expert Fallacy’?).
+This fear psychosis works almost always unless some educated ‘morons’ like me, keep our emotions aside and try to find some justification for it.

 As you understand that this movie tries to expand the market size of the sanitary pads in India, it is easy to understand why the multinationals will gain more profit out of this because now people will be more inclined to buy their products which otherwise is not possible to be sold (when people are happy with existing solution why should they try new solution?
-So, they need to be made afraid about their existing choice).
+So, they need to be made afraid of their existing choice).
 Also when a market grows, its the organized sector that gets maximum profits out of this.
 Since the reach of Arunachalam Murugunatham’s efforts is only in rural India (and not every nook and corner still), the multinational brands win the battle here by virtue of their robust distribution network and innovative marketing strategies (for example, creating a low-cost brand for rural India and selling).
 So, you understand why these companies ran their marketing campaign through this movie and how they will benefit more.

 UN Lies in Padman

 UN Women playing a major role in this movie, not only surprised me but shocked me.
 Why should UN Women be present in a Bollywood movie unless they had some inherent agenda?
 And yes, I was right, the dialogues like ‘If a man can’t protect a woman, how can he be a man?’ or some other statements that came from Akshay shows that.
 So, UN Women has already spread ‘much-needed’ hatred against men and shamed them through those statements.
 So, if you are not able to give women in your home ‘sanitary pads’, you should be ashamed of yourself because you don’t care for them.
-Clearly those statements from Akshay were the brainchild of feminists and a clear marketing attempt to create the shame in the viewers mind so that next time they buy sanitary pads, if they are not already doing it.
+Clearly, those statements from Akshay were the brainchild of feminists and a clear marketing attempt to create the shame in the viewer’s mind so that next time they buy sanitary pads if they are not already doing it.